-The five periods of Tamilian architecture-Pallava, Early Chola, Later Chola, Vijayanagar and Modern-each has its own characteristic type of sculpture.
+The five periods of Tamilian architecture-Pallava, Early Chola, Later Chola, Vijayanagara and Modern-each has its own characteristic type of sculpture.
 As in architecture, too, the characteristics of one period develop gradually from those of the preceding one without any abrupt break.
 The primitive simplicity of Pallava sculpture is succeeded in the best Early Chola sculpture by a classic restraint and grace reminiscent in feeling of the earlier classical Gupta sculpture of the north.
-A steadily increasing conventionalism of form and elaboration of ornament are, however, the main tendencies of the latter periods.
+A steadily increasing conventionalism of form and elaboration of ornament are, however, the main tendencies of the later periods.

 Pallava period.-Figures are natural in pose and moulding.
 The face tends to be slightly taller than broad, with flat nose and double chin.
 The front of the torso is almost flat.
 Draperies tend to be heavy with the main loop of the girdle hanging in a broad curve; the left hand end of the girdle projects obliquely upwards from near the middle in front.
-Emblems are as a rule either held naturally in the hands or placed immediatly above them, and are without flames.
+Emblems are as a rule either held naturally in the hands or placed immediately above them, and are without flames.
 In Chola territory, however, the convention of their being held on two upraised fingers was already in use.
 The discus when present is shown in profile.
-The Kirita (Vishnu's head-dress) tends to be nearly cylindrical.
-The sacred thread is ribbon-like, with a special fastening over the left breast; it may extend across the right forearm.
+The kirīta (Vishnu's headdress) tends to be nearly cylindrical.
+The sacred thread is ribbon-like, with a special fastening over the left breast ; it may extend across the right forearm.

-The group of Pallava sculptures in the first sculpture gallery includes a particularly fine Vishnu figure, a graceful worshipper and the bust of a horned dvarapalaka.
-Other Pallava sculptures will be found in the second sculpture gallery, including an image of Ardhanarisvara from Mahabalipuram and friezes of dwarfs, etc., from Kaveripakkam.
+The group of Pallava sculptures in the first Hindu sculpture gallery includes a particularly fine Vishnu figure, a graceful worshipper and the bust of a horned dvarapalaka.
+Other Pallava sculptures will be found in the second Hindu sculpture gallery, including an image of Ardhanarisvara from Mahabalipuram and friezes of dwarfs, etc., from Kaveripakkam.

 Early Chola period.-Figures are slightly more formal in pose and moulding than in the Pallava period, combining in the best examples a particularly high degree of dignity and grace, and the face is rounder.
-In these and other respects, Early Chola sculpture is transitional between that of the Pallava and Later Chola periods.
+In these and other respects Early Chola sculpture is transitional between that of the Pallava and Later Chola periods.

-The group in the first sculpture gallery includes particularly richly carved figure, unfortunately badly mutilated, of Subrahmanya, and a graceful Bhikshatanamurti.
-Recently a magnificent group of Tripurantaka and Tripurasundari, transferred from the Pudukkottai Museum, has been added to this gallery.
-Other sculptures of the Chola periods, both early and late, will be found in the second sculpture gallery.
+The group in the first Hindu sculpture gallery includes particularly richly carved figures, unfortunately badly mutilated, of Subrahmanya and Kaumari, and a graceful Bhikshatanamurti.
+Other sculptures of the Chola periods, both early and late, will be found in the second Hindu sculpture gallery.

 Later Chola period.-Poses and draperies become more definitely conventional and the nose more prominent.
 The torso is somewhat more strongly moulded in front.
-Emblems are usually held on two upraised fingers, those of Vishnu being habitually decorated with flames.
+Emblems are usually held on two upraised fingers, these of Vishnu being habitually decorated with flames.
 The discus when present usually faces forwards.
 The kirita is conical.
-The sacred thread consits of three strands of equal thinness, so arranged as to produce a symmetrical effect.
+The sacred thread consists of three strands of equal thinness, so arranged as to produce a symmetrical effect.

-The group includes images of Vishnu as Ranganatha with his two consorts and a fine example of Lingodbhava.
+The group includes images of Vishnu as Ranganatha with his two consorts, and a fine example of Lingodbhava.

-Vijayanagar period.-Figures tend to be formal, with elaborately-conventionalized draperies.
-The face is usually somewhat expressionless, with prominent nose and chin, the former sharply pointed, the latter vertically groved.
+Vijayanagar period.-Figures tend to be formal, with elaborately conventionalised draperies.
+The face is usually somewhat expressionless, with prominent nose and chin, the former sharply pointed, the latter vertically grooved.
 The abdomen is rounder than before and tends to droop forwards.
 The navel is often emphasised by horizontal and vertical rays.

-The group exhibited includes the image of Krishna in Tamilian style now unfortunately mutilated, which was set up in a temple at Udayagiri and removed as a war trophy from there by Krishnadevaraya to his capital, where it was installed in 1515 A.D. in a large temple specially built to receive it.
+The group exhibited includes the image of Krishna in Tamilian style, now unfortunately mutilated, which was set up in a temple at Udayagiri and removed as a war trophy from there by Krishnadevaraya to his capital, where it was installed in 1515 A.D. in a large temple specially built to receive it.